JTReed/SCFG/README.md

-Project SGSC
+Project SCFG
 ================
 *by Jackson Reed*

 **2D Action Platformer in Unity inspired by classic Mega Man games**

-My first game and currently in progess, SCSG (working title) is a small action platformer made using Unity's 2D tools.
+My first game and currently in progess, SCFG (working title) is an action platformer made using Unity's 2D tools.

 Goals for completion
 - a full stage; complete with a boss at the end